 Many studies investigate the nature of defects.
-Pan et al. investigate different bug fix patterns for various software systems [40].
+Pan et al. investigate different bug fix patterns for various software systems [41].
 They highlight patterns such as method calls with different actual parameter values, change of assignment expressions, etc. Chou et al. perform an empirical study of operating system errors [13].

-Closest to our work is the study by Rutar et al. on the comparison of number of warnings generated by various bug finding tools in Java [42].
+Closest to our work is the study by Rutar et al. on the comparison of bug finding tools in Java [43].
+They compare the number of warnings generated by various bug finding tools.
 However, no analysis have been made as to whether there are false positives or false negatives.
 The authors commented that: "An interesting area of future work is to gather extensive information about the actual faults in programs, which would enable us to precisely identify false positives and false negatives."
 In this study, we address the false negatives mentioned by them.